Gaeltacht an Láir

-Gaeltacht an Láir is an Irish-speaking area in central County Donegal, Ireland.
-It centres on the village of Baile na Finne and stretches south to Gleann Colm Cille and north to Fanad and Rosguill.
+Gaeltacht an Láir is an Irish-speaking area in the central part of County Donegal in the west of Ulster, the northern province in Ireland.
+It centres on the village of Baile na Finne (Fintown) and stretches south to Gleann Colm Cille and north to Fanad and Rosguill.
 There are nearly 7,000 people living in the area and 2,000 daily Irish speakers.

 Baile na Finne

 There are over 1,200 people living in the area and 500 Irish speakers.

-The following is a list of EDs (Electoral Divisions) around Baile na Finne:
+The following is a list of EDs (Electoral Divisions) around Baile na Finne (Fintown):